 While I was working my way through the course I had more than one aha moment where things suddenly made so much more sense.
 And I realized that I just needed to adjust my pinning strategy a bit to see a big difference in my numbers.

 Pinning has become somewhat of a daily routine and I actually really enjoy it.
-I mean, what is 20 minutes of your time when you get results like this!?
+I mean, what are 15 minutes of your time when you get results like this!?

 Why I recommend it